fragrussu/MRItools/README.md

 # If you use MRItools
 If you use MRItools in your research, please remember to cite our paper:

 "Multi-parametric quantitative in vivo spinal cord MRI with unified signal readout and image denoising".
-Grussu F, Battiston M, Veraart J, Schneider T, Cohen-Adad J, Shepherd TM, Alexander DC, Fieremans E, Novikov DS, Gandini Wheeler-Kingshott CAM; NeuroImage 2020 (DOI: 10.1016/j.neuroimage.2020.116884).
-Link to paper [here](http://doi.org/10.1016/j.neuroimage.2020.116884).
+Grussu F, Battiston M, Veraart J, Schneider T, Cohen-Adad J, Shepherd TM, Alexander DC, Fieremans E, Novikov DS, Gandini Wheeler-Kingshott CAM; [NeuroImage 2020](http://doi.org/10.1016/j.neuroimage.2020.116884) (DOI: 10.1016/j.neuroimage.2020.116884).